 It’s time for July’s Home Depot Gift Challenge!
 Our chosen item this month is sisal and the gift recipient is your best friend.
 I was so happy with these choices because I already had this DIY Sisal Rug project planned for my best friends new place.
 That saved me a lot of time with trying to come up with the idea.

 My friend needed a round rug for her dining room, sisal was the perfect pick for her beachy decor.
-However, she’s on a budget & these can get pricey so, as usual, I decided I could make her a DIY Sisal Rug.
+However, she’s on a budget & I love coming up with cheap decorating ideas, so I decided I could make her a DIY Sisal Rug.

 Since this was really a 1-person job, my friend started painting another room in the house while I happily got to work on the rug.
 I started tightly winding the rope.
 The silicone did not work out because it doesn’t dry quickly enough so I switched to hot glue which worked perfect.

 And winding and gluing…and winding and gluing.
 This was really a slow process.
 I had no idea it would take so long.
 My friend painted an entire room, 2 coats of paint plus one coat of primer and I was only half done with this rug.
 After using the 3 rolls of natural sisal I realized we would need more, so we ran back to Home Depot for 3 more.
 By the time I was on the 5th or 6th roll and about 6 hours in, I had to call it a day before finishing.

 I don’t think this project would’ve been that bad if I had known how long it would take.
 Then I wouldn’t have tried to complete it from start to finish in one day.
 If you can leave it aside somewhere and just add to it when you have some free time, it would be less tedious.

 Another thing to note while making this is to keep pressing down on it after adding the hot glue, to keep it all level and flat.
 My friend ended up finishing the project in her spare time.
 I love the lighter sisal for the trim.